qiuxintao101/cobra/docs/tutorials.rst

       :alt: tutorial 2 pca scree
       :align: center

-  As illustrated in the PCA plot and scree plot above, PC1 (capturing 44.5% of variance explained) clearly separates the f
+  As illustrated in the PCA plot and scree plot above, PC1 (capturing 44.5% of variance explained) clearly separates the MSS samples (colored in turquois) and MSI samples (colored in pink).

   .. figure:: ./tutorial_figures/2_SS.png
       :scale: 28 %